menu

 Occupations and Workforce

-When you are in Vance, you'll notice that it is more blue-collar than most other communities in America.
-50.98% of Vance’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Vance is a town of transportation and shipping workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Vance who work in management occupations (13.73%), maintenance occupations (11.76%), and sales jobs (3.92%).
+Vance is a blue-collar town, with 53.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Vance is a town of construction workers and builders, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Vance who work in management occupations (14.08%), maintenance occupations (10.56%), and sales jobs (4.23%).

 Setting & Lifestyle

 In Vance, however, the average commute to work is quite long.
-On average, people spend 33.07 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+On average, people spend 40.04 minutes each day getting to work, which is significantly higher than the national average.

 Demographics

-The citizens of Vance are slightly less educated than the national average of 21.84% for the average city or town: 15.49% of adults in Vance have a bachelor's degree or advanced degree
+The percentage of adults in Vance who are college-educated is close to the national average for all communities of 21.84%: 17.47% of the adults in Vance have a bachelor's degree or advanced degree.

-The per capita income in Vance in 2022 was $68,038, which is wealthy relative to South Carolina and the nation.
-This equates to an annual income of $272,152 for a family of four.
+The per capita income in Vance in 2022 was $22,652, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $90,608 for a family of four.
 However, Vance contains both very wealthy and poor people as well.

 The people who call Vance home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Vance residents report their race to be Black or African-American.
-Important ancestries of people in Vance include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+The greatest number of Vance residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Vance include German, Irish, French Canadian, Yugoslavian, and Other West Indian.

 The most common language spoken in Vance is English.
 Other important languages spoken here include Polish and Other Asian languages.